cswclui/katacoda-scenarios-1/msdb-002/step03.md

 ## Objective
-The objective of this lesson is demonstrate how to [TO BE PROVIDED]
+The objective of this lesson is examine a single source data architecture and discover how using the Command Query Responsibility Segregation pattern improves a microsevice's performance at web scale.

 ## Steps